 The team are currently working on a Rightpath website to provide a central resource for the wider MSK community to access the triage guidance, recommendations for training and development and signposting to other useful resources.

-“Winning the Best Practice award from BSR was very important to us,” says Dr Firth.
+“Winning the Best Practice award was very important to us,” says Dr Firth.
 “It came at a time when we were looking to secure funding, so the external validation that it was an innovative solution to pressures faced by all was invaluable.
 It was also nice for the team who’d worked so hard and for the recognition of a service that’s really improving patient care.”

 Find out more